Tree-lined boardwalk at Lettuce Lake Park in Tampa

 Nature trail

-In addition to the boardwalk, a beautiful nature trail (about a mile or so long) takes you through the beautiful native plants of the area.
+In addition to the boardwalk, a beautiful nature trail (about a mile or so long) takes you on a beautiful nature journey amongst native plants of the area.
 The shady path offers a much needed escape from the heat.
 We got drenched on our hike, although it was in the 90’s, so we really didn’t mind.
 In fact, it helped cool us down tremendously!
 I recommend leaving early in the morning as afternoon thunderstorms are very common during the summer months.
+Update: We quickly learned that daily thunderstorms are a thing in this area despite what the forecast shows.

 Observation tower

 The observation tower (pictured below) gives you the opportunity to take in panoramic views of the Hillsborough River.
-A beautiful sight – be sure to bring with your camera!
+Most parks in the Bay have a similar tower, and like all others, I recommend the small climb for the great overview.

 Observation Tower at Lettuce Lake Park in Tampa, Florida